alfan-ntu/osiris_data_screening/README.md

 # osiris_data_screening
+## General Description:
-Description: This is an Excel utility program developed in VBA supporting Osiris data screening, real time PLI calculation and other common functionalities.
+This is an Excel utility program developed in VBA supporting Osiris data screening, real time PLI calculation and other common functionalities.

 Ver.
 0.1e